 Failure to do so could affect the status of your buildings insurance.

 If you're moving abroad, you must provide a contact address and details of a person or agent who can act on your behalf in England or Wales.

 You must let us know if you rent out your property and provide contact details for you and your tenants as well as any managing agent in case we need to inspect the property or carry out repairs.
-You need to provide us with a contact address in England or Wales for us to send documents.
+You will need to provide us with a contact address in England or Wales to send documents to.
 We may also consider renting your property from you.

 If you rent your property you will be responsible for your tenant's behaviour and ensuring they comply with the terms of your lease.